 Advocates for Change - Living Learning Community

 Be a part of a living and learning community that tackles issues of racism and diversity.
-Expect conversations that dig into the complex issues: race, ethnicity, equity, inclusion and identity.
+Expect conversations that dig into the complex issues: race, equity, diversity, inclusion and identity.
 Move form conversation to action, as you learn together how to advocate for change at UFV and beyond.

 As members of Advocates for Change community you will have the chance to make friends with fellow students who share a passion for anti-racism work.
 You will engage with speakers, local anti-racism organizations, and faculty experts to explore systemic racism with a focus on raising awareness and advocating for change.